 Fold the dough over and press to seal.
 Use your fingers to (carefully) remove any air around the sealed cheese mixture.

 Use the pastry cutter to cut the ravioli into even squares.
-TRANSFER each ravioli square onto a rimmed baking sheet which should be lightly dusted with flour.
+Transfer each ravioli square onto a rimmed baking sheet which should be lightly dusted with flour.

 FILL a large pot with water and bring to a boil.
 COOK the freshly made ravioli for about 2 to 3 minutes, until done.
-The thing with fresh pasta is that you don't have to cook it for very long until it's done.
+The main thing with fresh pasta is that you don't have to cook it for very long until it's done.

 If you're interested in a more in-depth howto on making home-made pasta, you can read our howto by clicking on this link: how to make your own pasta dough.
-You can also click the image below: